10.1 TENURE AND NON-TENURE APPOINTMENTS.

 (2) Nonsalaried appointments.
 Other clinical faculty may hold nonsalaried positions with the University, but they are not considered employees of the University.
 These clinical faculty contribute in a material way to the University's missions, although their obligations are more limited in scope than salaried faculty.
 They do not participate in faculty governance and do not receive salary or benefits outside of nominal remunerations.
 However, recognizing their contributions with a "clinical faculty" designation denotes the importance of their teaching and service functions.
 There is no limit on the number of such nonsalaried clinical faculty who can be appointed within individual colleges.

 Initial appointments for salaried clinical faculty are one to three years in duration.
-After three years, or prior to that if a promotion is contemplated, a full-scale, departmental-collegiate review will be made.
+In the final year of the initial appointment, a full-scale, departmental-collegiate review will be made.
 This review should take into account the faculty member's demonstrated effectiveness in fulfilling teaching and service missions.
 It should also include an evaluation of the departmental, collegiate, and University educational and service goals and the likely role of the faculty member in the future in achieving those goals.
 To assure unified decision-making at this point, full central administration review of the departmental-collegiate recommendation is necessary.

-After a positive review, salaried clinical faculty will receive terms of appointment dependent on the rank.
-Instructors will receive two-year appointments; assistant professors, associate professors, and professors will receive three- to seven-year appointments.
+After a positive review, salaried clinical faculty will receive a one- to seven-year appointment commencing at the beginning of the next academic year.
 Faculty will be reviewed on a schedule commensurate with their appointments according to written standards of competence and performance defined by their unit.